FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 <!-- /.container -->
 ```

-This is plain html except the first line `@page "/"` which tell the router _when the route / applies, render this page_.
+This is plain html except the first line `@page "/"` which tell the router _when the route / is active, render this page_.
 All good.

 So we can add our `Todo` feature exactly here.